-Mallorca v Barcelona
+Depleted Barcelona win at Mallorca

 Post update

-Rodrigo Battaglia (Mallorca) wins a free kick in the attacking half.
+Jordi Mboula (Mallorca) wins a free kick in the attacking half.